tttppp/ragl/rules.md

 2.4.3 Any matches that were scheduled to be played before the player promotion from Waiting list takes place are to be played out of order until the end of the group stage (same rules as player-delayed matches).

 # 3. Communications
 Official communications between the players and with league officials are primarily done through Discord.
-Email address (OpenRA.RAGL@Gmail.com) is available as the auxiliary means of communication.

 ## 3.1 Match scheduling